Research on Spanking: It’s Bad for ALL Kids

 In a new article, “Spanking and Child Development: We Know Enough Now to Stop Hitting Our Children,” Elizabeth Gershoff reviews recent research on spanking.

 Spanking is defined by Gershoff as “hitting a child on the bottom with an open hand” (p.
 133).
+Parents generally use spanking in order to reduce undesirable behavior, but does it work?

 Nevertheless, some studies have been done.
 In one set of analyses with young children in the laboratory, time-outs worked just as well as spanking for (immediate) subsequent compliance on 30 tasks assigned by the mother.
 Long-term compliance is decreased after spanking (Gershoff, 2002; Gershoff & Grogan-Kaylor, 2013).

-In terms of whether parental aggression (spanking) decreases aggression in the child, the answer is no. In fact, spanking tends to increase child aggression: “Spanking predicted increases in children’s aggression over and above initial levels [of aggressive behavior]” and “in none of these longitudinal studies did spanking predict reductions in children’s aggression over time” (p.
+In terms of whether parental aggression (spanking) decreases aggression in the child, the answer is no. In fact, spanking may increase child aggression: “Spanking predicted increases in children’s aggression over and above initial levels [of aggressive behavior]” and “in none of these longitudinal studies did spanking predict reductions in children’s aggression over time” (p.
 134).
 Instead, spanking predicted increases in children’s aggression.

 Why is spanking ineffective for changing behavior in the long term?